Claire Nottage: Contributor

 It’s arguable that the Covid pandemic focussed our reliance on digital connectivity and revealed how much more we can use it to make our lives easier.
 This, along with the continual emergence of smart devices, means the demand for bandwidth is relentless.
 5G is already assisting in this, but the 6G network is predicted to enable even more speed (up to ten times the maximum 5G speed in fact), opening up as yet unimaginable potential for use in virtual reality, augmented reality and increased automation.

 6G will be fast.
 Extremely fast.
 All mobile wireless technologies use various bands of the radio spectrum to transmit information, and the higher the frequency, the faster the speed.
-The existing 5G standard operates in three frequency bands and all the UK mobile networks hold a chunk of spectrum within these bands.
+The existing 5G standard operates in three frequency bands in the UK, and all the UK mobile networks hold a chunk of spectrum within these bands.
 The reason for using several bands is that the lower frequency bands can carry less data over a greater distance, whereas the higher frequency bands can carry more data, but over a shorter distance.
 As a result, the networks use a mixture of frequencies to average out the signal.

-At this stage, it is difficult to imagine what 6G’s mind-bogglingly speeds will enable us to do that we cannot do now, but in fact there are already some clear ideas as to why we will need 6G and how it will change our lives in the years ahead.
+At this stage, it is difficult to imagine what 6G’s mind-boggling speeds will enable us to do that we cannot do now, but in fact there are already some clear ideas as to why we will need 6G and how it will change our lives in the years ahead.

 The additional speed of 6G will enable even more use of augmented technology, in the form of holograms.
 Zoom meetings may become a thing of the past, with the potential for colleagues or families from around the world to meet virtually in hologram form.
 Businesses from architect firms to fashion houses will be able to trial 3D digital designs in holographic form before they are put into production.

 It sounds alarmingly futuristic, but cyber-physical fusion edges closer to reality with 6G, as it will provide enough speed for the vast amount of data required to achieve it.
-Thought-controlled bionic limbs for those who are born without or have suffered amputation, as well as brain-computer interface which would allow patients who are totally paralyzed (or “locked-in”) to communicate, could bring about life-transforming changes for thousands of people.
+Thought-controlled bionic limbs for those who are born without or have suffered amputation, as well as brain-computer interfaces which would allow patients who are totally paralysed (or “locked-in”) to communicate, could bring about life-transforming changes for thousands of people.

 For the concept of driverless smart cars to truly move ahead, artificial intelligence is required to manage the coordination that will enable them to operate safely around each other, meaning no more traffic jams or accidents.
 For this to happen, all the vehicles need to be interconnected and “talk” to each other, and for that to happen, an extraordinary amount of data transfer is required at very high speed, which is where 6G will come into its own.